Chat

 BullWeedDog

-BullWeedDogstarted grow question a year ago
+BullWeedDogstarted grow question 2 years ago

 Tengo mis plantas secando con una temperatura de 18ºC y una humedad de 35%, toco las flores y se sienten secas al tacto y si se aprieta suena un poco, peor las ramas si las doblan no parte y no crugen, como puedo saber si está lista para curar??